ropensci/Rpolyhedra/CONTRIBUTING.md

 ## Code style

 The code style under use is the recommended in the [google style code (GSC)](https://google.github.io/styleguide/Rguide.xml).
 R6 classes has no code style in GSC.
-The code style defined for a R6 class-object named FooBar is FooBar.class .
+The code style defined for a R6 class-object named FooBar is FooBar .